 In another five months, I will be letting go of nearly most things dear to me.
-For the first time in 28 years will I live away from my family.
+For the first time in all these years will I live away from my family.
 I will have to let go of my carefully chosen pink-coloured room.
 My old cupboard, which still has remains of posters I used to stick on it as a teenager.
 I will have to let go of my Kudghat house, where I grew up, nearly fractured my skull, learned how to play the harmonium and watched old Bengali movies on the television set.
 I will have to let go of my precious terrace, which was my special zone all through my growing up days.
 This is where I learned to dream and soothe my pains.
 This is where I fed the birds and watched clouds float above me.
 I used the terrace as my study zone, where not a single page was turned without darting at crows.
 I will leave all the chalk marks behind, they will continue to reminisce of the childish games I played on the terrace.
 I will have to let go of the plants I potted long ago.
 They all bear flowers now, all smelling of my childhood dreams.

 I will leave my extended family too.
 The tales of how old and respected our house is in the neighbourhood… of how people from far away would come to be part of our Kali Pujo and Durga Pujo.
 I will also have to let go of the numerous old shops of the locality… the affable shopkeepers who saw me transform over the ages.

 I will let go of my dear old city.
 The rain-drenched streets and the lush green trees.
 I will let go of my favourite structure, Victoria Memorial.
 I will let go of all the pavements, which hold so many memories.
 Memories of long walks, of shared happy moments, of secretly held hands.

 I will let go of all the unbearable summer afternoons giving way to cool evenings.
 I will let go of the pleasant spring mornings, of the beautiful winter days.